takaset16/LatentDA/README.md

 --flag_random_layer: 1 for randomly selecting DA layers
 --flag_adalase: 1 for AdaLASE
 --initial_als_rate: a hyperparameter for AdaLASE
---flag_adversarial: 1 for adversarial AdaLASE
---epoch_random: how many epochs after the start of training to randomly select a DA layer
 --iter_interval: Number of steps to calculate step average in AdaLASE
 --flag_alstest: 1 if test data is used for AdaLASE calculation, 0 if training data is used
---flag_als_acc: 1 if accuracy is used for AdaLASE calculation, 0 if error is used
 --flag_wandb: 1 for weights and biases
---save_file: 0 If the resulting file is not output
 --gpu_multi: 1 for multi-GPU
 --loop: number for repeated trainings with different initial weights
---mean_visual: Width of averaging when displaying value trends
 --flag_defaug: 1 when using default DA to input
---flag_sign: 1 when using the sign function on AdaLASE and gradient descent AdaLASE